rancher/terraform-provider-rancher2/website/docs/r/cluster.html.markdown

 #### Arguments

-The following arguments are supported:
+Valid AWS credentials must be provided by setting:

+* `aws_creds_from_env` - (Optional) Pull the AWS credentials from the [standard environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html). (bool)

+or explicitely setting:

 * `access_key` - (Required/Sensitive) The AWS Client ID to use (string)
 * `secret_key` - (Required/Sensitive) The AWS Client Secret associated with the Client ID (string)
+* `session_token` - (Optional/Sensitive) A session token to use with the client key and secret if applicable (string)

+The following additional arguments are supported:

 * `ami` - (Optional) AMI ID to use for the worker nodes instead of the default (string)
 * `associate_worker_node_public_ip` - (Optional) Associate public ip EKS worker nodes.
 Default `true` (bool)
 * `instance_type` - (Optional) The type of machine to use for worker nodes.
 Default `t2.medium` (string)